Choose between the Galaxy S9 and the iPhone X

 The S9s also have a new super slow-motion feature that lets you record video of up to 960 fps in HD.
 The iPhone X is fixed at ƒ/1.8 and has a max slo-mo rate of 240 fps in Full HD.

-The S9 has an 8 megapixel front camera compared to the 7 megapixel depth-sensing camera on the iPhone X. Both have a blurred background option for selfies and augmented reality capabilities.
+The front cameras, meanwhile, break down as follows: The S9 has an 8-megapixel front camera with an ƒ/1.7 aperture, compared to the 7-megapixel depth-sensing camera (ƒ/2.2 aperture) on the iPhone X. Both have a blurred background option for selfies and augmented reality capabilities.

+For what it's worth, DxO Mark has already anointed the Galaxy S9 Plus as having the best smartphone camera on the market, surpassing both the iPhone X and the Google PIxel 2.

 AR emojis is Samsung's take on Apple's Animojis, animated emojis that can be controlled with your face.
 Apple's Animojis focus on a few emojis like the poop and the unicorn, while the S9 gives you a few more options.
 You can transform your face into an animal or Disney character, or you can customize your own avatar by taking a selfie on either camera.

-Note: Editors' note: Originally published at 4 a.m.
-PT.
-Updated at 9:27 a.m.
-PT with news on DxO test, Anandtech benchmarks and additional context.